sdiemert/goai/README.md

     + If the `last.c` is 0 then the AI assume it is the first move of the game and place a black token.
 * `last.pass` : a boolean indicating if the previous move was a "pass".
     + The AI will ignore the `last.x` and `last.y` fields.
     + The `last.c` field must be set.

+### Output JSON

-The AI will return a JSON string with the following structure:
+The AI APIs will return a JSON string with the following structure:

 ```JSON
     {